kumu/docs/guides/import.md

 * Elements and connections are read only within Kumu (edits must be made within the spreadsheet).
 * You can't pin elements in place when they're created from a Google Sheet.
-* Presentations do not work with maps fed by a Google Sheets integration.
 * Metrics do not work well with maps supplied by a Google Sheet.

 ### Setting up the Google Sheets Integration